BenyH/Shield.Docs/docs/deploymentguide.rst

 Minimum hardware specifications are 64GB memory, 8 core processors and 40GB disk space per shield server.

-  ..note:: A higher spec machine will host more virtual containers and therefore more browser sessions.
+  .. note:: A higher spec machine will host more virtual containers and therefore more browser sessions.
 For example 50 cores and 140GB would support approx. 350 virtual containers.